Lennart05/toponym/README.md

 - `top()` generates one map with all locations matching the regular expression
-- `country.data()` returns information on country references used by the package
+- `country.data()` helps in navigating references to countries (ISO-codes) and regions
-- `create.polygon()` lets users define a polygon by clicking on a map
+- `create.polygon()` lets the user define a polygon by clicking on a map
-- `top.candidates()` generates a list of prefixes or suffixes frequent in one given region (as polygon)
+- `top.candidates()` generates a list of prefixes or suffixes frequent in a given region
 - `candidates.maps()` generates maps and lists on your computer out of these frequent prefixes and suffixes
 - `top.freq()` generates a list of the most frequent toponyms